Research

 Dr. Stewart will be reviewing applications for a new student for Fall 2026.

-The mission of the CBM Lab is to identify novel risk factors for cardiometabolic diseases and to develop, evaluate, disseminate, and implement new approaches for preventing cardiovascular disease, diabetes, and obesity.
+The mission of the CBM Lab is to identify novel risk factors for cardiometabolic diseases and to develop, evaluate, disseminate, and implement innovative approaches for preventing cardiovascular disease, diabetes, and obesity.
 Our epidemiologic and mechanistic research seeks to identify psychosocial risk factors for cardiometabolic diseases and their underlying biological and behavioral mechanisms.
-Our intervention research seeks to translate epidemiologic and mechanistic discoveries into new primary prevention programs targeting psychosocial risk factors and their underlying mechanisms.
+Our intervention research seeks to translate epidemiologic and mechanistic discoveries into new prevention programs targeting psychosocial risk factors and their underlying mechanisms.

 Please see the CBM Lab website for information regarding lab values, members, ongoing studies, grants/publications, and prospective students.